Rookzilla/loot-master/README.md

 ### 2. Seamless Integration with React Frontend

-Our sleek and intuitive React frontend provides a seamless user experience, allowing Dungeon Masters and players to effortlessly interact with the loot randomization process.
+This sleek and intuitive React frontend provides a seamless user experience, allowing Dungeon Masters and players to effortlessly interact with the loot randomization process.
 With its responsive design and user-friendly interface, LootRandomizer Pro puts the power of dynamic loot generation at your fingertips.

 ### 3. Customizable Loot Parameters

 Want to adjust the rarity of loot drops?
 Fine-tune the distribution of magical items?
 With LootRandomizer Pro, you're in control.
-Our customizable loot parameters allow you to tailor the loot generation process to suit the unique needs of your campaign, ensuring that every loot drop feels balanced and rewarding.
+This customizable loot parameters allow you to tailor the loot generation process to suit the unique needs of your campaign, ensuring that every loot drop feels balanced and rewarding.

 ### 4. Comprehensive Loot Database